 A list of the target nodes that have been specified using the Default() function or method.
 The elements of the list are nodes, so you need to run them through the Python str function to get at the path name for each Node.

-'''

-print(str(DEFAULT_TARGETS[0]))

-if 'foo' in map(str, DEFAULT_TARGETS):

-print("Don't forget to test the 'foo' program!")
+print(str(DEFAULT_TARGETS[0])) if 'foo' in [str(t) for t in DEFAULT_TARGETS]: print("Don't forget to test the 'foo' program!")

-'''

 The contents of the DEFAULT_TARGETS list change on on each successive call to the Default() function: